 Man’s death in prison after restraint by officers is investigated

-Deceased (36) was on remand at Cloverhill and declined to be relocated within jail
+Deceased (36) was on way back to cell at Cloverhill from court video appearance

 Cloverhill Prison is fitted with an extensive CCTV system and a number of sources familiar with the case said they believed the man’s movements with staff within the jail were in an area covered by the camera system.
 Photograph: Alan Betson